|

 convicted on the 19th of

-owed no allegiance to the Crown and thus was not guilty of treason.
-The
+no allegiance to the Crown and thus was not guilty of treason.
+The prosecution

-prosecution argument was that as a British passport holder he did owe this
+argument was that as a British passport holder he did owe this allegiance.
+His

 Murderers.

-Thirty seven year old Polish born George Chapman, whose real name was Severin
+Thirty eight year old Polish born George Chapman, whose real name was Severin

 Klosowski, poisoned three of his girlfriends.
 His first victim was Isabella